Bormoglot/horse_scraper/README.md

 # About
 [Hippodrom.ru](https://hippodrom.ru/) is a Russian website about horse racing.
-They maintain a database of [race horses](https://hippodrom.ru/modules/horses/horse.php), [horse owners](https://hippodrom.ru/modules/owners/owner.php), [breeders](https://hippodrom.ru/modules/breeders/breeder.php), race results etc. However, you can't query the database in arbitrary way.
+They maintain a database of [race horses](https://hippodrom.ru/modules/horses/horse.php), [horse owners](https://hippodrom.ru/modules/owners/owner.php), [breeders](https://hippodrom.ru/modules/breeders/breeder.php), race results, etc. However, you can't query the database in arbitrary way.

-This script can help you answer the question, how much money the horses won for their owner: it compiles a table of all the horses of a horse owner, which got prizes.
+This script can help you inquire, how much money the horses won for their owner: it compiles a table of all the horses of a horse owner, which got prizes.

-The script runs on python >= 3.6

 The output is an .xlsx or .csv file with fields:
 - `horse_name`: name of the horse,